greduan/domain-container/SPEC.md

   ```

   And that would properly destroy the model, since before being destroyed the
-  model instance is being passed in the `customProps`, so it can properly make
+  model instance is being passed in the `modelExtras`, so it can properly make
   use of those variables.

 ## Technical spec